Economy of Saudi Arabia: Saudi Aramco

 Saudi Aramco (officially the Saudi Arabian Oil Co.) is Saudi Arabia's national oil, petroleum, and natural gas company headquartered in Dhahran.
 Saudi Aramco was listed for public trading on 10 December 2019 and had a valuation as of US$2 trillion as of 12 December 2019.

 Saudi Aramco has both the second largest proven crude oil reserves, which it claims to be more than 260 Goilbbl, and the largest daily oil production.
 The company operates the world's largest single hydrocarbon network, the Master Gas System.
 Its yearly production is 3.479 Goilbbl, and it manages over 100 oil and gas fields in Saudi Arabia, including 284.8 trillion standard cubic feet (scf) of natural gas reserves.
 Saudi Aramco owns the Ghawar Field, the world's largest oil field, and the Shaybah Field, another one of the world's largest oil fields.

 On 16 November 2020, Saudi Aramco announced hiring banks to sell dollar-denominated bonds with the aim of improving finances after the coronavirus pandemic caused a sharp fall in the global demand for crude oil.
 Aramco's multi-tranche offer was set to run between 3 and 50 years, depending on the market conditions.
-The banks hired for the transaction included Citi Bank, Goldman Sachs International, HSBC, JP Morgan, Morgan Stanley and NCB Capital.
+The banks hired for the transaction included Citibank, Goldman Sachs International, HSBC, JP Morgan, Morgan Stanley and NCB Capital.
 Other banks involved in the deal included BNP Paribas, BOC International, BofA Securities, Credit Agricole, First Abu Dhabi Bank, Mizuho, MUFG, SMBC Nikko and Societe Generale.

 In 2021, Saudi Aramco made a net-income of 95.5 billion riyals ($25.5 billion) in the second quarter alone, which was the highest level since 2018.